LucasDelfino92/morrowindsharp/main.md

 - Click on the faulty plugin, and a panel to the right will display the plugin's masters.
 Right click on either of them, and an **Update Masters** window will appear.
 Click **Yes**.
 - Once the window has closed, click on the **Save** button further below the same panel.
 - Repeat this process for each of the faulty plugins.

+### Automatically cleaning plugins

+**tes3cmd** lets us clean all active plugins in our load order, either individually or in mass.
+The latter process can take quite a while.
+For the purpose of this guide, we will only clean the plugins we know are dirty.
+For more information on how to clean plugins in mass, [**check the tes3cmd section**](https://github.com/Sigourn/morrowind-sharp/blob/master/tools.md#tes3cmd).

+- Run Wrye Mash (**mash64**) in Mod Organizer 2.
+- In the **Mods** tab, CTRL+left click on each of the following plugins:
+  - **TheMidnightOil.ESP**
+- With all of them selected, right-clik and click **Clean with tes3cmd**.
+- After the process is over, close the window.

 ### Conflict resolution